 This book is positive about Donald Trump.

-Oh, it it's it's uh a real positive story about the president.
+Oh, it's a real positive story about the president.

-Uh in fact, I wrote it with that in mind to try to make sure that all those that have had to put up and hold their nose for all the left-leaning uh negative uh books that have come out from from Washington Post reporters or you name it.
+In fact, I wrote it with that in mind to try to make sure that all those that have had to put up and hold their nose for all the left-leaning negative books that have come out from Washington Post reporters or you name it.

-Uh I wanted to make sure that everybody understood how what a great leader he is, the accomplishments he's made, uh, and uh and so you know, any suggestion that the president and I are uh there's a wedge between us is just not accurate.
+And so, you know, any suggestion that the president and I are there's a wedge between us is just not accurate.

-When's the last time he spoke to the president?
+When's the last time you spoke to the president?

-You know, it it's interesting um because I I read the story, the your accounting uh before the first debate with Joe Biden that there was a false positive.
+You know, it's interesting because I read the story, your accounting before the first debate with Joe Biden, that there was a false positive.

-You you reported as a false positive uh that the president had.
+You reported as a false positive that the president had.

 That's correct.